Arbicon have produced a number of Case Studies showing real life examples of how Arbicon can be of assistance:

 A long winded and difficult case where each development had to be analysed against vast numbers of alleged invoices and charges in an attempt to verify or dismiss costs as being relevant to each development and then in the correct proportion.
 The analysis was then compiled into eight expert reports, which then had to be discussed with the other party's Expert, narrowed down, revised and ending in a Final Statement.
 The process suffered with a lack of co-operation and obstacles against progress and every aspect of acting as an Expert was experienced.
 The vast detail in the expert reports submitted led to the case being settled mid-trial.

 Arbicon have been instructed to assist with commercial advice and provide contractual advice on resolving various issues.

-Arbicon are instructed on a as and when basis to deal with matters of project administration providing “keyhole“ advice to resolve problems that arise, enabling David Rose Construction to remain focussed and move forward with their business positively.
+Arbicon are instructed on a as and when basis to deal with matters of project administration providing "keyhole" advice to resolve problems that arise, enabling David Rose Construction to remain focused and move forward with their business positively.

 Arbicon were instructed to assist on various Contract Reviews.

 Arbicon were instructed to carry out contract reviews on a number of projects.
 Arbicon provided detailed support after careful analysis ensuring that GUL are not open to unwanted liability.
 This has allowed GUL to efficiently grow as a business as Arbicon secured problem free management of the works through continued comprehensive support.